CharlieHdzMx/CharlieHdzMx.github.io/_posts/2021-05-08-Autosar_CyberSecurity.md

 * **Hashes** are interface functions that hide the real values of data sets.
 They can be used to "hide" the real values of the data that can be decrypt or encrypt by the keys to verify its correctness.
 Hashes are virtually impossible to revert due any small change in its underlying value causes big changes on the hash.
 * **Protocols** are complex mechanisms to use different types of cipher with hashes.

-## Hash function
-A hash function takes one input value with variable length, then the hash maps the output with a predefined length to represent the fingerprint of data.
-A secure hash function is infeasible to the inverse computation of the output and it is infeasible when two inputs cannot yield to the same mapped output.
-Hash functions are not defined as cybersecurity mechanisms but are very important as a complement to some real security mechanisms.
-Usually hash are the transport entity of a private key signature that later is verified against the public key signature that is locally addressed.
+Comparing asymmetric and symmetric cryptography isn't entirely necessary since their use cases differ.
+Symmetric cryptography excels because it requires only one short key to manage, but maintaining secrecy becomes more challenging with many communication partners or complex networks.
+In contrast, asymmetric cryptography, despite needing both public and private keys which are relatively long and slower, offers stronger secrecy and linear complexity.

 ## Symmetric cryptography
 Symmetric cryptography uses the same key to encrypt and decrypt.
 This type of encryption is normally used for data confidentiality, integrity, and authenticity that requires low-profile security mechanism.
 The distribution of keys shall be careful because anyone with the key can access all security mechanisms.

 The most common symmetric cryptography is the **Advanced Encryption Standard (AES)**, AES is based on block cryptography algorithms and needs the inputs of the key and the fixed data length (128 bits, 192 bits, or 256 bits).
 AES performs cycles of encryption rounds, these rounds operate combinations of byte substitution, shifting of bytes, or key addition to produce a CipherText.

+### MACs
-In general, symmetric cryptography can create **messages of authentication of code (MACs)** during their procedure using the secret key.
-MAC is a fixed-side digital code that can be only created by the key creator.
-The MAC is transmitted along with the encrypted data, if the receiver can decipher the MAC, then it is assumed that the encrypted data can be decrypted too.
+In general, symmetric cryptography can create **messages of authentication of code (MACs)** during their procedure using the secret key.The MAC is generated by a **unique digital authentication code** for a file or message.
+This fixed-size digital code is created using a symmetric key, which only the key owner can use to generate the code.
+The data is transmitted in plain text along with the authentication codes, and upon receipt, the receiver can verify the authenticity of the message using the key.

 There are two types of MACs, the one defined by hash functions **(HMAC)** or the one defined by block encryption **(CMAC)**.

 ## Asymmetric cryptography
 Asymmetric cryptography uses two keys (one public and another private), These keys have relatively large lengths.
 The public key can be shared with all the entities that can collaborate with the system; whereas the private key cannot be shared with all the entities of the system and shall be dedicated to a specific entity.

 Asymmetric cryptography algorithms are based on one key encrypting the data and the other one decrypts the data.
 For example, if the public key is used to encrypt data, then the private key is used to decrypt the data.